Gun bill on road to passage as Senate overcomes GOP delays

 People convicted of domestic abuse who are current or former romantic partners of the victim would be prohibited from acquiring firearms, closing the so-called “boyfriend loophole.”

-That ban currently only applies to people married to, living with or who’ve had children with the victim.
+That ban currently only applies to people married to, living with or who have had children with the victim.
 The compromise bill would extend that to those considered to have had “a continuing serious relationship.”

-There would be money to help states enforce “red flag” laws and for other states without them that for violence prevention programs.
-Nineteen states and the District of Columbia have “red flag” laws and Cornyn — whose state does not — demanded the inclusion of all states during the negotiations.
+There would be money to help states enforce red flag laws and for other states without them that for violence prevention programs.
+Nineteen states and the District of Columbia have such laws and Cornyn — whose state does not — demanded the inclusion of all states during the negotiations.

 The measure expands the use of background checks by rewriting the definition of the federally licensed gun dealers required to conduct them.
 Penalties for gun trafficking are strengthened, billions of dollars are provided for behavioral health clinics and school mental health programs and there’s money for school safety initiatives, though not for personnel to use a “dangerous weapon.”